ProducerMatt/redbean-template/README.md

 To make your redbean launch a browser on start, uncomment `LaunchBrowserOnStart()` in `srv/.init.lua`.

+M1 Mac users should use the default `MODE` instead of `asan-`, this can be set in the top of your Makefile/build.sh

 ### build.sh

 - `build.sh init`: download Redbean, zip, and sqlite